GSI Professional Standards and Ethics Online Course

 - Fostering Academic Integrity

 The goal of this online course is to enable GSIs to carry out their responsibilities in a manner that promotes student learning and their own growth as instructors while upholding the professional standards and expectations of the University.
-Along with the seminar on teaching and learning in higher education that GSIs take in their departments, the Teaching Conference, and the mentoring GSIs receive from the faculty member whom they teach with, this online course provides GSIs with an excellent foundation as they begin to teach at Berkeley.
+Along with the seminar on teaching and learning in higher education that GSIs take in their departments, the Teaching Conference, and the mentoring GSIs receive from the faculty member with whom they teach, this online course provides GSIs with an excellent foundation as they begin to teach at Berkeley.
 Please see the following pages for further information about the online course:

 - Course Overview and Objectives